How Long Do You Have to Go to the Doctor After a Slip and Fall?

 Common fall injuries can cause chronic pain.
 Persistent or increasing pain indicates you should see a doctor.

 Every person has what medical professionals call a baseline.
 Your baseline is what’s normal for you.
 Within the normal body temperature range, some people tend to be warmer while others are cooler.
+The same goes for pain.
 You may have some lingering pain from prior injuries, which would be part of your everyday condition.

 Changes from your baseline can indicate serious health issues.
 Symptoms of common fall injuries or changes from your baseline are reasons to see a doctor.
 For example, running a fever is a symptom of TBIs.
 Running a fever a few days after your accident could indicate you have a fracture that’s caused an infection.
 You must heed any symptoms or changes from your baseline and see a doctor.

-Slip and fall lawyers can guide you through every step of the treatment and recovery process.
+Slip-and-fall lawyers can guide you through every step of the treatment and recovery process.
 Your legal team will encourage you to take medical tests to ensure you get a comprehensive diagnosis.
 Your lawyer will use your medical information to build a case against those responsible for your accident.
-Your law firm will file court paperwork, locate witnesses, and compile evidence to support your claims while you focus on your treatment and recovery.
+Your law firm will also file court paperwork, locate witnesses, and compile evidence to support your claims while you focus on your treatment and recovery.

 You may have bills for medical tests, physical therapy, occupational therapy, and counseling.
 Your slip-and-fall attorney will fight for you to receive compensation for your medical bills, and you won’t pay any legal fees until your lawyer wins your case.